 - For soups, stews, and chilis, reheat in a pot over a medium heat, stirring occasionally, until warmed-through, usually about 15 – 20 minutes.
 Or, if they are in glass containers, you can also remove the lid and reheat them in the microwave.
 I recommend heating in 3 minute intervals, stirring in between intervals so that it heats evenly.

 - For burritos, chimichangas, and calzones, do not thaw ahead of time.
 Instead, just unwrap and reheat in a microwave for 1 – 4 minutes or in a toaster oven at 350 degrees for 12 – 15 minutes.

 - For quiches, do not thaw, just reheat in a preheated oven for 25 – 30 minutes.

 Great Meals to Cook When Stocking Your Freezer

 Below you will find some of my favorite freezer-friendly recipes, by dish type.
 I hope this will give you some inspiration!

 Soups and Stews

-I’ll double the recipe and then freeze the leftovers in a large glass container to be reheated in a pot whenever we need it.
+So when I’m making a soup or stew, I’ll often double the recipe and then freeze the leftovers in a large glass container to be reheated in a pot or in the microwave whenever we need it.
 Some of my favorite soups for this include: